aurelienroux/Gulp/README.md

 # Gulp

 ## Summary
-basic gulp system to prepare production files from CSS, Sass and Javascript sources create package with ```$ npm init```
+basic gulp system to prepare production files from CSS, Sass and Javascript sources.

+Create package with `$ npm init`

 ## Structure
 all development files are located in /src folder.